koalazak/dorita980/README.md

 (Needed for Cloud and Local requests)

-Download or clone this repo then install, then run `npm run getpassword`.
+Download or clone this repo, install it, then run `npm run getpassword`.
 You need to know your robot IP address (look in your router or scan your LAN network with nmap to find it).
-Or use `dorita980.getRobotIP()` method.
+Or use the `dorita980.getRobotIP()` method.

 ```bash
 $ git clone https://github.com/koalazak/dorita980.git